JamieMellway/iTextSharpLGPL-MonoForAndroid/README.md

 iTextSharpLGPL-MonoForAndroid
 ========================
-This project is taking the last version of iTextSharp which was licenced with LGPL, putting it in an Mono For Android Library Project, and making it work with Mono For Android.
+This project is taking the last version of iTextSharp which was licenced with LGPL and making it work with Mono For Android.

-Not all of System.Drawing is implemented in Mono for Android, but there is some in Mono.Android and some similar classes in OpenTK.
+The challenge is that not all of System.Drawing is implemented in Mono for Android.
+There is some in Mono.Android and some similar classes in OpenTK, but they are missing some needed classes.

-Missing needed System.Drawing classes are:
+Missing System.Drawing classes are:
 System.Drawing.Image
 System.Drawing.Imaging.ImageFormat
 System.Drawing.Drawing2d.Matrix
 System.Drawing.Bitmap

 To get the solution to compile, I have added these bare-bone versions of these classes in the SystemDrawingDummy folder.
 These have just the bare minimal amount of code to get it compile.
-Vector images work, but I wouldn't expect bitmap images to work.
+This worked for my needs which include vector images, but you will need a fuller implementation to get things like bitmap images to work.

 Changes to code:
 - Added setter to the Chunk Content.
 (This was a custom need.)